Godsbeloved2420/Bike_Purchase_Analysis/README.md

 ### 2.2.
 Context:

 The dataset is made up of data collected by a company that deals on bike.
 The different fields contain different socio-demographic and bike purchase information of the customers.
 Which includes: ID,	Marital Status,	Gender,	Income,	Children,	Education,	Occupation,	Home Owner,	Cars,	Commute Distance,	Region,	Age,	Purchased Bike.
-The dataset contains different datatype which includes: strings, integers and floats.
+The dataset contains two datatypes: strings and integers.

 ### 2.3.
 Data Sources